shloksri/todo-appwrite/README.md

+This is a sample project for my learning purposes.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.